shincling/MemNN_and_Varieties/MemN2N_python/README.md

-Copy from the [MemN2N by npow](https://github.com/npow/MemN2N) and will get edited here thx for his sharing
+Copy from the [MemN2N by npow](https://github.com/npow/MemN2N) and will get edited here

+Thx for his sharing

 ## End-To-End Memory Networks